AllThingsSmitty/allthingssmitty.github.io/_posts/2025-04-21-when-to-use-map-vs-foreach.md

 console.log(result); // 24
 ```

-The `map()` method fits nicely into functional programming practices because it doesn’t mutate the original array.
+The `map()` method fits nicely into functional programming practices because it doesn't mutate the original array.
 It promotes immutability and works well with pure functions.

 One common pitfall: avoid using `map()` if you're not using its return value.
 In those cases, `forEach()` is the more appropriate and semantically correct choice.